-AVTODOM Ducati together with Ducati Club Moscow invite speed lovers to a summer motorcycle rally
+AVTODOM Ducati Together With Ducati Club Moscow Invite Speed Lovers To A Summer Motorcycle Rally

 Fans of drive and speed will be able to take part in a motorcycle rally around Moscow.
 It will be organized with the support of the AVTODOM Ducati dealership.
 It is located at Moscow, 85th km of the MKAD, vl.5, building 1.
 A gala event and various interactive events with valuable prizes will be held there at 13:00.
 Refreshments and presentation of special offers for the purchase of motorcycles in the new season await all those present.

-You must be the owner of a Ducati motorcycle and, of course, be a member of the official motorcycle club @d.o.c.moscow to take part in the rally.
-If you are not a member of this club yet, then quickly write to @d.o.c.moscow and spend this day with us as cool as possible!
+You must be the owner of a Ducati motorcycle and, of course, be a member of the official motorcycle club c to take part in the rally.
+If you are not a member of this club yet, then quickly write to c and spend this day with us as cool as possible!

 The long-awaited new products of 2024 will be presented to guests.
 The elegant, bright and fast Ducati Streetfighter SP2, Ducati Panigale V4 R, Ducati DesertX and Ducati Diavel V4 are already available in the AVTODOM Ducati showroom.
 The exclusive Ducati Multistrada V4 RS touring motorbike will be the star of the event.
 Everyone can become its owner.